Augier History, Family Crest & Coats of Arms

 The family grew and established branches in the provinces of Berry, to the south of Paris, Normandy, Champagne, and Dauphiné, where they flourished into the 1500's when a few of the aristocratic branches became extinct.
 In subsequent years they were found in Dauphiné from medieval times and as late as 1560.

-Important Dates for the Augier family
+Early History of the Augier family

 This web page shows only a small excerpt of our Augier research.
 Another 185 words (13 lines of text) covering the years 1500, 1560, 1644, and 1806 are included under the topic Early Augier History in all our PDF Extended History products and printed products wherever possible.